wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Screenshots ==

+1. Smart Reporter Pro for WooCommerce Dashboard (some features only in paid versions)

+2. Smart Reporter as seen on an iPhone

-1. Smart Reporter Products Report Dashboard (some features only in paid versions)
+3. Smart Reporter Pro Products Dashboard (old) (for WooCommerce and WP eCommerce) (some features only in paid versions)

 == Changelog ==

+= 2.4 =
+* New: Cart Abandonment Related Widgets [Smart Reporter Beta] (WooCommerce)

 = 2.3 =
 * New: Taxes & Shipping Widget [Smart Reporter Beta] (WooCommerce)